F5Networks/f5-ci-docs/docs/kubernetes/kctlr-as3-cert-trust.rst

    .. note::

       You can restart the controller by deleting the k8s-bigip-ctlr Pod.
-A new Pod deploys automatically, thanks to the `ReplicaSet`_.
+A new Pod deploys automatically, thanks to the `ReplicaSet <https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/>`_.

    .. parsed-literal::